nickhuber/website/content/blog/communicating-between-distributed-services.rst

 communicating between services.
 It has varied from specific communication between several larger services in a `service-oriented architecture`_ pattern or something more akin to an event driven `microservice architecture`_.
-I thought it might be fun to recollect on them and give some of my opinions.
+I thought it might be fun to reflect on them and give some of my opinions.

 PostgreSQL NOTIFY events
 -------------------------